Moonlight-Panel/Docs/moonlight/assets/index.md

 ## For feature developers

+If you want to learn how to develop a feature, consider visiting [this](/moonlight/dev/features/)

 **This step by step guide will show you how you can add custom assets to your feature.**
 Lets say you wanted to create an image for your feature